Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

         antsRegistrationSyN <-input DSET>

 The program is wrapped in *antsRegistrationSyN.sh* for normalization with default parameters and in *antsMultivariateTemplateConstruction2.sh* for computationally distributed optimal (multivariate) template construction.
 Initializing antsRegistration.
-YIt is also possbile to use the -r option in antsRegistration to initialize a registration with an ITK format transformation matrix, with a deformable mapping or with a center of mass alignment.
+It is also possbile to use the -r option in antsRegistration to initialize a registration with an ITK format transformation matrix, with a deformable mapping or with a center of mass alignment.

 ##  antsApplyTransforms

-The antsApplyTransforms program applies ANTs mappings to images including scalars, tensors, timeseries and vector images.
-It also composes transforms together and is able to compute inverses of lowdimensional (affine, rigid) maps. antsApplyTransformsToPoints similarly works on point sets.
-One may apply an arbitrarily long series of transformations through these programs.
+The *antsApplyTransforms* functionality applies ANTs mappings to images with different dimensionality.
+Several different interpolation options are available and multiple image types may be transformed including: tensors, vectors, timeseries and d-dimensional scalar images where d = 2;3; 4.
+It also composes transforms together and is able to compute inverses of lowdimensional (affine, rigid) maps.
+The sub function *antsApplyTransformsToPoints* similarly works on point sets.

         antsApplyTransforms <-input DSET>

-Thus, they enable one to compose a series of affine and deformable mappings and/or their inverses.
-One may therefore avoid repeated interpolations of a single image.
-Several different interpolation options are available and multiple image types may be transformed including: tensors, vectors, timeseries and d-dimensional scalar images where d = 2;3; 4.
+*antsApplyTransforms* composes a series of affine and deformable mappings and/or their inverses, hence it avoids repeated interpolations of a single image.

 ##  antsMotionCorr